alined908/phoodi/README.md

 * **Daniel Lee**

 ## Todo Meetup
-- [ ] Meetup email message nice html
-- [ ] Join a public meetup functionality + authorization
 - [ ] Doesnt work if starttime is late (no entries, or categories suckl)

-## Todo UI
+## Todo General
 - [ ] Fix responsiveness for all viewports
-- [ ] Add transitions (ex Natural transition to new options when meetup event is changed)

-## Todo General
 - [ ] Form validation + Validation for time and date
 - [ ] Authenticate JWT automatically after expiration
 - [ ] Authenticate Websocket